FrancoisMasson1990/Pneumonia-Detection-from-Chest-X-Rays/FDA_Submission.md

 **Patient Population Description for FDA Validation Dataset:**

+***Ideal Dataset:***

+The ideal dataset would include Chest X-Rays of patient with Pneumonia but with an unbiased distribution with the following coromorbid diseases (Consolidation, Edema, Effusion, Hernia).
+It will cover 50-50 Male/female and people mainly above 50 years old.
+No discrimination regarding the race.

-The following population subset is to be used for the FDA Validation Dataset:
+And the following population subset is to be used for the FDA Validation Dataset:
 * Both men and women
-* Age 2 to 90
+* Age 50 to 90
 * Without known comorbid thoracic pathologies listed above

 **Ground Truth Acquisition Methodology:**